 Hello!
 Welcome.
 Here’s a little bit about me…

-I would rather live in a small, well built home (or boat) than a huge poorly crafted house.
+I would rather live in a small, well-built boat than a large cheaply crafted house.

 I truly believe less is more.

 I grew up in a family of world travel guides and architects.